DrStark85/KT2_simulator/README.md

 Some disclaimers:
 - I am far from a professional developer, just dabbling in Python.
 - This is a hobby project which has grown organically without any real plan.
-- At the moment the code is fully workable and incorporates a bunch of settings, but it's in an unfinished state with very little optimization and barely cleaned up at all.
+- At the moment the code is fully workable and incorporates a bunch of settings, but it's in an unfinished state with very little optimization and barely cleaned up at all.il
 - This repository is probably only relevant for people who either a) are playing Games Workshop's miniature wargame Kill Team v.
 2.0 or b) want a good laugh at how a home-taught programmer like me is writing code.

 Included files:
-simulator1.py is the script containing the logic for the simulation itself, split into a bunch of functions which I've tried to give some clarifying comments for.
-KT2_operative_statblocks.csv and KT2_weapon_statblocks.csv contain the tables for different operative and weapon stats, in order to run them against each other.
-They currently only include a few Marine and Imperial Guard statlines and I will hopefully add more in the future, but you can make your own version of course.
-If you have more complete tables you can of course rewrite the data import in simulator1.py in order to handle yours instead.
+simulator1.py is the script containing the logic for the simulation itself, split into a bunch of functions which I've tried to give some clarifying comments for. op_data.csv and weap_data.csv contain the tables for different operative and weapon stats, in order to run them against each other.
+I've been able to import data compiled by another person, meaning that these should now include all data in the game as it is right now.
+I've noted a few errors in the data and corrected these, there could of course be a few more.

 Graphical interface:
 The scripts now generates a web-based graphical interface which can be viewed in a browser (Firefox works for me, none others tested).
 Thanks to responsive features in the interface, this makes it considerably easier to alter various parameters and gives a fairly easy way of overviewing the current scenario.